1949 USA Outdoor Track and Field Championships

 The 1949 USA Outdoor Track and Field Championships were organized by the Amateur Athletic Union (AAU) and served as the national championships in outdoor track and field for the United States.

 The men's edition was held at Ratcliffe Stadium in Fresno, California, and it took place 24–25 June.
 The women's meet was held separately at Broncho Stadium in Odessa, Texas, on 12-13 August.

 At the men's championships, about 8,000 spectators attended.
 In the women's competition, Nell Jackson broke Stella Walsh's seven-year win streak in the 200 m.
+The women's meet was sponsored by the Odessa Shriners club.